Geo-Web-Project/garden/content/notes/Draft Proposal - ETHPurchaser.md

 ```

 ### Calculate Purchase Price
 Calculate the current purchase price of a parcel.
 Uses `invalidStartDate` of [[Draft Proposal - License Validator|validator]] as the start of a dutch auction that reaches a price of 0 after `dutchAuctionLengthInSeconds`.
+Also includes any outstanding fee balance.

 ```
 function calculatePurchasePrice(uint256 id) public view returns(uint256)